Indiibot

 Yes, and the gap between demand and quality supply makes it more profitable than most fashion categories.
 India's anime market is valued at $1.098 billion (2024) and the merchandise segment is projected at $528 million by 2030 at 12.9% CAGR.
 Most current supply is low-quality or imported at ₹1,500 to ₹3,000 per piece.
 A brand that delivers quality at a fair price point has enormous room to grow.

 For officially licensed properties (Naruto, Dragon Ball, One Piece, Demon Slayer), you need a license from the IP holder.
-Bandai Namco and Toei Animation are the major license holders for most popular titles.
-However, many successful Indian brands in this space focus on original artwork inspired by anime aesthetics, or on the desi anime niche (Hindu gods in anime art style), which avoids licensing requirements entirely.
+Bandai Namco and Toei Animation hold most major licences.
+However, many successful Indian brands focus on original artwork inspired by anime aesthetics, or on the desi anime niche (Hindu gods in anime art style), which avoids licensing requirements entirely.
 Starting with original art-based designs is a smarter entry point for most founders.

-The desi anime aesthetic is the fusion of Indian cultural imagery (Hindu gods, mythological themes, Sanskrit motifs) with the visual grammar of anime: dynamic poses, bold linework, dramatic lighting, and expressive characters.
-It is a uniquely Indian creative space that no Western brand can authentically occupy.
+The desi anime aesthetic fuses Indian cultural imagery (Hindu gods, Sanskrit motifs, Vedic symbolism) with the visual grammar of anime: dynamic poses, bold linework, dramatic lighting.
+It is uniquely Indian space that no Western brand can authentically occupy.
 It requires no licensing.
 It has massive organic reach on Indian social media.
-And it creates a brand identity that is genuinely distinct.
+Search volume for "Hindu god anime art" and "Shiva anime" has grown over 300% in two years.
 This is the white space in India's anime apparel market right now.

 A lean print-on-demand launch can begin for ₹3 to 5 lakh.
 A proper brand with inventory, packaging, and a digital marketing presence typically requires ₹10 to 25 lakh.
 The most important investment is in brand identity: the logo, design system, packaging, and creative direction.
 Brands that skip this step end up as commodity tshirt sellers.
 Brands that invest in identity become the ones with community, loyalty, and premium pricing power.